TomKeddie/Horribly-Overengineered-Nixie-Clock/README.markdown

   * Either LPC parts in general [do not like the cheap-o "tube" 32.768 kHz crystals](http://mbed.org/forum/mbed/topic/1110/) or
     I can't figure out the proper load capacitance without an actual datasheet.
 Will switch to a SMD crystal if Rev B ever comes.
   * `RESET` was very flaky until I soldered a 1 μF capacitor to GND across it.
+  * Ethernet chip went up in smoke.
+Oops.
+  * No proper way to mount a heatsink on the 7805, and the HVPS audibly complains about low voltages that keep the heat of '05 in check.

+## Changelog for Rev B

+  * SWDCLK is properly routed.
+  * Added a switch-mode 5V power supply based on [Micrel MIC4680](http://micrel.com/index.php/en/component/joodb/article/41-step-down-internal-switches/24-mic4680.html)
+  * Changed the Ethernet PHY to [Micrel KSZ8051RNL](http://micrel.com/index.php/en/component/joodb/article/13-phys/10-ksz8051rnl.html)
+  * Changed the RTC crystal
+  * Added power and USB LEDs.

+## Errata for Rev B

+  * RTC still won't oscillate.
+I haven't given up on it yet, as I have a proper datasheet now.
+  * Ethernet still doesn't work, but at least didn't go up in smoke.
+Might just be my bad soldering or a software issue.